Henry Osborne Havemeyer: Early life

 Henry Osborne Havemeyer was born in New York City on October 18, 1847, the eighth of nine children, to Frederick Christian Havemeyer Jr. (1807-1891) and Sarah Louise (née Henderson) Havemeyer (1812-1851).
-His mother died in 1851 when Harry, as he was known to his family, was three years old.
+His mother died in 1851, when Henry was three years old.
 He was raised with the help of his grandmothers, Mary Osborne Henderson and Catharine Billiger Havemeyer, and his oldest sister, Mary Havemeyer.
 The family lived in a house at 193 West 14th Street, in what was then the northern frontier of New York City.

-In 1854, Harry Havemeyer, age seven, and his brother Thomas, age nine, were sent to study at the Bellport Academy in Long Island, under the charge of Mr. James Cruikshank.
-The following year, Harry followed his older brother Theodore to Mr. Betts' School in Stamford, Connecticut.
+In 1854, Henry Havemeyer, age seven, and his brother Thomas, age nine, were sent to study at the Bellport Academy in Long Island, under the charge of Mr. James Cruikshank.
+The following year, Henry followed his older brother Theodore to Mr. Betts' School in Stamford, Connecticut.
 He was a difficult, short-tempered student.
 After a fight with the principal, he left the school.
 His formal schooling ended at the age of eight.